Viral marketing: History

 The emergence of "viral marketing", as an approach to advertisement, has been tied to the popularization of the notion that ideas spread like viruses.
 The field that developed around this notion, memetics, peaked in popularity in the 1990s.
 As this then began to influence marketing gurus, it took on a life of its own in that new context.

 The brief career of Australian pop singer Marcus Montana is largely remembered as an early example of viral marketing.
 In early 1989, thousands of posters declaring "Marcus is Coming" were placed around Sydney, generating discussion and interest within the media and the community about the meaning of the mysterious advertisements.
 The campaign successfully made Montana's musical debut a talking point, but his subsequent music career was a failure.

 The term is found in PC User magazine in 1989 with a somewhat differing meaning.
 It was later used by Jeffrey Rayport in the 1996 Fast Company article "The Virus of Marketing", and Tim Draper and Steve Jurvetson of the venture capital firm Draper Fisher Jurvetson in 1997 to describe Hotmail's practice of appending advertising to outgoing mail from their users.

 Doug Rushkoff, a media critic, wrote about viral marketing on the Internet in 1996.

 Bob Gerstley wrote about algorithms designed to identify people with high "social networking potential."
 Gerstley employed SNP algorithms in quantitative marketing research.
 In 2004, the concept of the alpha user was coined to indicate that it had now become possible to identify the focal members of any viral campaign, the "hubs" who were most influential.
 Alpha users could be targeted for advertising purposes most accurately in mobile phone networks, due to their personal nature.

-In early 2013 the first ever Viral Summit was held in Las Vegas.
+In early 2013, the first ever Viral Summit was held in Las Vegas.

-What makes things go viral
+Factors

 Marketer Jonah Berger defines six key factors that drive virality, organized in an acronym called STEPPS: